 I guess what I am trying to say here is you couldn't be more socially distanced if you tried!

 There are a number of national parks within the Namib desert that serve to protect the region and one of the well-known ones is the Namib-Naukluft National Park where you will find these towering dunes.
 But it is the sights and experiences you will encounter along the way that make this trip pretty exceptional.

 Nature drives, helicopter rides, hiking, quad biking, hot air ballooning and scenic flights are some of the many ways you can explore the mysteries of the Namib, and each activity offers a different perspective of this expansive land.
-You will also discover the photographic opportunities are endless and this is one of the reasons why we created our Namibia Photographic Expedition tour package (have a squiz to find out what it's about).
+You will also discover the photographic opportunities are endless and this is one of the reasons why we help arrange photographic expeditions, so get in touch to see what we can offer you.